-The bill is tie-barred to House Bill 5349, which would amend the Act to change the date that the MUSTFA Fund provisions will be repealed from January 1, 2005, to the date the State Treasurer filed with the Secretary of State a notice of final payment of all obligations lawfully payable from the Fund; and change the deadline for the submittal of work invoices and requests for indemnification from December 22, 1998, to 5 p.m. on June 29, 1995.
+The bill would amend Part 215 of the Natural Resources and Environmental Protection Act, which governs the Michigan Underground Storage Tank Financial Assurance (MUSTFA) Fund, to repeal Part 215 on the date the State Treasurer filed with the Secretary of State a notice of final payment of all obligations lawfully payable from the Fund.
+Currently, the Act provides for this part to be repealed on January 1, 2005.
+The bill also would change the deadline for the submittal of work invoices and requests for indemnification from December 22, 1998, to 5:00 p.m. on June 29, 1995.